-But I love to make bread and love the way my kitchen smells while it bakes.
+But I love making bread and how my kitchen smells while it bakes.
+Best of all, I love to see the grin on someone’s face when I hand them a loaf of sourdough bread!
 So it’s always a win/win.
-Best of all, I love to see the grin on someone’s face when I hand them a loaf of sourdough bread!

 Sourdough Bread Is Work But The Results Are Amazingly Rewarding

 Here is a recipe for San Francisco-style sourdough bread.
 But remember, this sweet starter is not just for bread!
-You can make biscuits, pancakes, donuts, or cinnamon rolls, too.
-On my next baking day, I’m going to make some into sandwich buns!
+You can make biscuits, pancakes, donuts, or cinnamon rolls.
+On my next baking day, I will make some sandwich buns!
 I bet they will be amazing!

-Happily, it appears that the art of bread baking is on the rebound and for good reason!
-Homemade bread has no preservatives and sourdough is one of the healthiest types of bread you can eat.
+Happily, the art of bread baking is on the rebound, and for a good reason!
+Homemade bread has no preservatives, and sourdough is one of the healthiest types of bread you can eat.

-The fermentation process that takes place creates probiotics good for gut health and makes it easier to digest.
-Research has also indicated that sourdough fermentation may modify the structure of carb molecules which lowers the bread’s glycemic index.
+The fermentation process creates probiotics that are good for gut health and makes it easier to digest.
+Research has also indicated that sourdough fermentation may modify carb molecule structure, lowering the bread’s glycemic index.

 - 2 cups warm water (110 degrees, or about the temperature of warm bathwater)